 Fifth-Year MS Thesis

 Students in the fifth-year MS program complete a capstone experience that synthesizes and causes reflection on their education progress.
-In many cases, this experience is a publishable scientific paper or a report on a research project.
-In cases where the student is unable to or uninterested in completing independent research, a “report on a scientific literature review” can fulfill this requirement.
+In most cases, this experience is a publishable scientific paper or a report on a research project.

 How to Apply